dropil/zeli-wallet-dropil/README.md

 ## About the Wallet

-The wallet allows users to access their wallet via mnemonic phrase, a saved keystore (generated within the wallet), or a wallet previously saved in their browser.
+Zeli allows users to access their wallet via mnemonic phrase, a saved keystore (generated within the wallet), or a wallet previously saved in their browser.
 Ledger support will be added soon.

 All actions taken by a user are on the client side and user's mnemonics or any method of accessing a wallet is not transmitted to any party including Dropil.